fennifith/fennifith.github.io/_posts/2019-4-14-Right-to-Repair.md

 for consumers in which people are prevented from repairing their own devices, and are instead belittled for their so-called misuse of a product.
 As a result of this, customers and third-party repair stores are made to feel at the mercy of a large and monopolous company that is more able to perform the repair.
-These points do have opposing arguments: Apple has strongly affirmed that their restrictions on consumer and third-party repairs are solely for the safety of the user and to prevent illegitimate clones of the devices from appearing in the market, and supporters have argued that they hold no liability for ensuring that devices are repaired.
+This argument does have opposition: Apple has strongly affirmed that their restrictions on consumer and third-party repairs are solely for the safety of the user and to prevent illegitimate clones of the devices from appearing in the market, and supporters have argued that they hold no liability for ensuring that devices are repaired.
 However, these points do not justify the